 Data science, an unknown term a decade ago, is now inexorably linked to our daily lives.
-Data about the spaces we live in, the streets we travel, the food we eat, the air we breathe, the purchasing choices we make, is collected and stored and analyzed to predict what future needs we may have.
+Data about the spaces we live in, the streets we travel, the food we eat, the air we breathe, the purchasing choices we make, are collected and stored and analyzed to predict what future needs we may have.
 This is true for the life of a nomadic herdswoman in the Sahel uninvolved with the vast network of government or philanthropic funded satellites tracking climate change and market shifts to better understand her needs and choices, and for the silicon valley tycoon, seeking out these technologies, and vetting her next investment.

 With data science driving decisions made by the systems that govern us and shaping the choices we make ourselves, we must determine: how will data science prioritize public good?
 How do we shape a generation of leaders that will need to use and work with data to shape our future?
 What can we do to channel this next wave of innovation to put social impact first?
 And who gets to determine what social impact means?